Writing an emulator: sound is still complicated

 I’ve seen it done elsewhere and frankly felt doing the same anyway: we’ll group registers by signal generator and enclose all of that in some APU structure that will hold the control registers.

-Just like the CPU and PPU, the APU2For Audio Processing Unit. will be a state machine and we’ll make it tick at the same rate as the rest.
+Like the CPU and PPU, the APU — for Audio Processing Unit — could be considered a state machine with a single state that we’ll tick along with the rest.
 We’ll just divide stuff, exactly like we did in the previous article, to produce sound samples at the proper speed.

 // SquareWave structure implementing sound sample generation for one of the four